 Do I need an appointment?

 No, but it helps and is recommended.
 Setting an appointment makes sure a peer educator is available to handle your needs without interruption.
-Use the Contact Us link to schedule a time that fits your schedule.
+Request an Appointment to schedule a time that fits your schedule.

 Do I need to be a UND student to schedule a peer session?

 Currently, the peer sessions are only available to enrolled UND students.
 As our program continues to grow, we hope to be able to expand to include others from the UND community.

 Our group presentations can be scheduled for any group, organization, class, or meeting related to UND.
 The audiences for these presentations can include any number of students, faculty, staff, or community members.

 Where is UND Financial Wellness Services located?

 We are located on the fourth floor of McCannel Hall, just behind the Memorial Union.
 Feel free to stop in for a visit, or make an appointment online for a peer consultation.